ChrisVine/ocaml-with-gtk4/README.md

 The code is heavily commented, and I keep it as a reminder to myself of the basics when considering a new project.
-As it might be handy as an example for others looking for a GUI for OCaml programs, it is released under the Unlicense (see the COPYRIGHT file for details, including disclaimers).
+As it might be handy as an example for others looking for a GUI for OCaml programs, it is released under the Unlicense (see the LICENSE file for details, including disclaimers).

 No individual OCaml wrapper for GTK-4 is provided.
 The schema adopted